Our little orchard has the three P’s of fruit trees – peaches, pears and plums. And we have blueberry bushes and blackberry vines.

 Check out the diagrams below for the two most commonly used shapes.
 If you’re a visual person like me they probably make a lot more sense than my descriptions.

 We prune our peaches and plums with an open center form.
 This form is good for most stone fruits and encourages more air flow at the center of the tree.
 This is good because in our humid climate disease and rot can quickly take over young trees.

 For our pears, I use the modified leader form.
 This is probably the most common form for pruning trees and is recommended by our local extension service for apples and pears.
 We have tried apples with little to no luck in our orchard so I can only personally recommend this for pears.

 We don’t use a central leader form for any of our fruit trees.
 There is nothing wrong with it, it’s just not the way I was taught.
 If any of you have had good success with it in your own orchards, please let me know.

 Small fruits are things like grapes, blueberries, raspberries, and blackberries.
 We only grow blueberries and blackberries so I can only speak to those.

-For our blueberries, I trim out any diseased or dead limbs and then just shape the bush up a little.
+I trim out any diseased or dead limbs and then just shape the bush up a little.
 I try to trim off any ‘wild hairs’ so to speak.
-Older plants should have old stems removed to encourage new growth but ours are still young.
+Older plants should have old stems removed to encourage new growth.

 Have you ever been to a child’s birthday party and there was that one kid who just would not coöperate no matter the activity or reward offered?
 Blackberries are that kid.